INickF/HexTacToe/README.md

 # HexTacToe
-It's like tic-tac-toe but no.
+It's like tic-tac-toe but no. Try it yourself: https://inickf.github.io/HexTacToe/ !